StackVista/stackstate-docs/use/glossary.md

 * **mapping** - In the synchronization process it specifies the transformation of external system topological data into StackState based on component/relation type.
 * **mapper function** - Allows the user to transform data before applying a template during the synchronization process.
 * **metric stream** - A telemetry stream with metric data that is coming from an external system; Allows for baseline checks.
+* **monitor** - A declarative definition of a validation rule that uses available 4T data to compute health states and attach them to the StackState Topology.
+* **monitor function** - Defines the underlying algorithm used to compute the health states produced by a monitor.
+* **monitor runner** - A subsystem of StackState responsible for execution of the logic of a monitor in a timely manner.
 * **permission** - Defines an access to specific actions for users.
 * **prefix** - STQL query that is specific to a role.
 It is added as a query prefix to every query executed by users in that role.
 * **propagation** - Defines how a component affects its health state based on dependencies and relations.
 Health state propagates in the opposite direction of the dependency, e.g., a virtual machine crash will influence applications running on it.